Turning Your Writing Into a Business

 If you are writing and making money from your writing, you are a Writerpreneur and with that comes some responsibilities.
 Whether you are publishing a book, freelancing or blogging you will have to make decisions as to what kind of business you would like to have, who you are as your brand and how your business will be structured and marketed.

-Helen Sedwick, an attorney and author, just released her new book, The Self-Publisher’s Legal Handbook.
-I have read every page of her book and I promise you that it is full of some of the best advice I have ever seen for writer’s on the legal aspects of their business.
+Helen Sedwick, an attorney and author of The Self-Publisher’s Legal Handbook.
+I have read every page of her book and I promise you that it is full of some of the best advice for a writer concerning the legal aspects of their business.

 Rivka Kawano is the owner of Author Sensei.
 Coaching and marketing authors are just a couple of services that her business offers.
 She is also a terrific blogger!